- Have you ever wanted to get something done for your community?

 Attendance at civic events

-Councillors receive invitations to support the mayor at civic events; such as receptions, the Proclamation of Reach and Midsummer Fairs.
-Hospitality in the form of wine, soft drink, and buffet snacks is usually available.
-These occasions occur around eight times a year.
+Councillors receive invitations to support the mayor at civic events, such as receptions, the Proclamation of Reach and Midsummer Fairs.
+Appropriate refreshments and catering are provided.